dskop/SPT-AKGuyShop/README.md

-# Welcome to the SPT-AKI Modding Project

-This project is designed to streamline the initial setup process for building and creating mods in the SPT-AKI environment.
-Follow this guide to set up your environment efficiently.
+# AK Guy Shop - SPT-AKI Mod

+This is a source code repository of the "AK Guy Shop - Revamped" mod for Single Player Tarkov.
+You can find the instructions for setting up your environment and building the project below.

 ## **Table of Contents**
 - [NodeJS Setup](#nodejs-setup)